 Board Level Performance Evaluation

 The Companies Act 2013 and SEBI (LODR) Regulations 2015 stipulates the performanceevaluation of the Directors including Chairman Board and its Committees.
-Considering thesaid provisions the Bank has devised the process and the criteria forthe performanceevaluation which has been recommended by the Nomination & Remuneration committee andapproved bythe Board.
+Considering thesaid provisions the Company has devised the process and the criteria for the performanceevaluation which has been recommended by the Nomination & Remuneration committee andapproved by the Board.

 The process for formal annual performance evaluation is as under:

-Committee of Independent Directors at their separate meeting evaluates theperformance of MD & CEO Non- Executive Directors Chairman of the Bank and the Boardas a whole.
+Committee of Independent Directors at their separate meeting evaluates theperformance of Whole Time Director Non- Executive Directors Chairman of the Companyandthe Board as a whole.

 The Board evaluates the performance of the Independent Directors (excluding thedirector being evaluated) and submit its report to the Nomination & RemunerationCommittee.

-The Board Evaluate the performance of Board level Committees.
+The Board Evaluated the performance of Board level Committees.

 The criteria for performance evaluation are as under: